jm1021/churchofjesuschrist/_posts/2023-10-15-philippians-colossians-paul.md

 [Last Week](https://www.churchofjesuschrist.org/study/manual/come-follow-me-for-sunday-school-new-testament-2023/41?lang=eng)

-### Prophets and apostles—and all of us—strengthen and unify the Church.
+### Prophets and apostles—and all of us—strengthen and unify the Church

 Ephesians 2:19–22; 4:4–8, 11–16

-### Armor of God - Admonition of Paul

-Ephesians 5:25–33; 6:1–4
-Doctrine and Covenants 27:15-18

 ### We can find joy in Christ, regardless of our circumstances